guycole/snmp4sbc/README.md

         ```
     1. If you restart the agent again, there will be two traps: One for "shut down" and then "cold start".
+1. Use MIB names instead of raw OID
+    1. One component of SNMP is the [Management Information Base (MIB)](https://en.wikipedia.org/wiki/Management_information_base)
+    1. I have purposely ignored MIB because they were not essential to getting started.
+    1. The agent and utilities share a common configuration file "/etc/snmp/snmp.conf"
+    1. On your manager, locate the "snmp.conf" file and update the "mibdirs" variable
+        1. On my manager, "/usr/share/snmp/mibs" contains enough freely available MIB to work.
+    1. Verify you can now reference items by name instead of OID
+        1. ***snmpwalk -v 2c -c public 192.168.1.113 system***

 ## The Plan (BeagleBone Black)
 1. Net-SNMP installation notes
 1. Register BeagleBone boot via notification/trap and share IP address